The Faculty of Business Administration offers two similar doctoral programs:

 - The program includes at least 12 credit points in doctoral courses

 - Graduates are awarded the title "Doctor rerum oeconomicarum" ("Dr. rer. oec.")

 The Faculty of Business Administration founded its graduate school on 19 September 2018 (statutes [PDF] in German).
 Current and prospective doctoral students can enroll in the Faculty's graduate school.

-- This program includes at least 32 credit points in doctoral courses in accordance with the regulations for doctoral studies in business administration [PDF] (in German).
+- This program includes at least 32 credit points in doctoral courses.

 - Graduates are awarded the title "Dr. rer. oec." and the certificate in "Research in Business Administration".

-Students are strongly encouraged to complete the Graduate School program.
-Students already enrolled in the Doctoral Program can switch to the Graduate School Doctoral Program by completing this form, and submitting it to the Dean via the Office for Doctoral Studies.
+Students are strongly encouraged to complete the Graduate School Doctoral Degree Program.
+Students already enrolled in the Doctoral Degree Program can switch to the Graduate School Doctoral Degree Program by completing this form, and submitting it to the Dean via the Office for Doctoral Studies.